CodyKochmann/learning-curve/python-asyncio.md

 imma runnin 2
 imma runnin 0
 ```
 Awesome, things are actually working.
 So what if I didnt have all the operations ready to go immediately?
-What if I wanted to sort of queue a bunch of jobs for my code to run at the end?
+What if I wanted to progressively queue a bunch of jobs for my code to run at the end or some predetermined "processing point"?
 ```python
 >>> asyncio.gather(waffle(7))
 <_GatheringFuture pending>